Family Life Insurance in Canada hayesweb2023-06-06T13:08:40-04:00

 Adaptable policy terms to best suit your needs

-Once you’ve locked in your policy, your rates will never change
+Once you’ve locked in your policy, your rates will never change for your term length

 Guaranteed death benefits